na-na-hi/renget/archive/crikeyscorner.md

 [TOC2]
 ***
 ##Bots
-Still new to botmaking, so not too much to show yet.
-Got plenty of ideas though, so this'll slowly fill up over time.
-All my bots can also be found on my [Chub profile.](https://www.chub.ai/users/crikeymcdoodle)
-If you got any logs or feedback or ideas or big anime tiddies you wanna send me, here's my burner: alvinlamberpitch@proton.me Image| Name | Description | Link
+All my bots can also be found on my [Chub profile.](https://www.chub.ai/users/crikeymcdoodle) If you got any logs or feedback or ideas or big anime tiddies you wanna send me, here's my burner: alvinlamberpitch@proton.me Image| Name | Description | Link
 ------ | :----: | ------ | :----: